HIV and Aging

 HIV and Aging Signature Program

 The NIH Office of AIDS Research (OAR) launched the HIV and Aging Signature Program in 2022 to meet increasing public health needs as people with HIV age and to catalyze interdisciplinary research and training at the intersection of HIV and aging.
-OAR has also convened a working group co-led by the NIH National Institute on Aging (NIA) that endeavors to link NIH, people aging with HIV and their community advocates, researchers, and relevant U.S. government agency partners in discussions to foster collaboration, identify research gaps and opportunities, facilitate integrative research and training, and promote faster implementation of research results.
+OAR also convened a working group co-led by the NIH National Institute on Aging (NIA) to link NIH, people aging with HIV and their community advocates, researchers, and relevant U.S. government agency partners in discussions to foster collaboration, identify research gaps and opportunities, facilitate integrative research and training, and promote faster implementation of research results.
 Representatives from ICOs across NIH have signed on to participate in the NIH working group to represent the multifaceted HIV and aging portfolio.

 ICOs participating in the NIH OAR HIV and Aging Working Group include: